swiftkickin/Public-Courses/vue-essentials.md

 ## Prerequisites
 * A text editor of choice.
 We use Visual Studio Code (https://code.visualstudio.com), as it’s free, popular, and widely supported.
 * Basic understanding of JavaScript Fundamentals

+# Book today
+For more information or quotes for getting your team trained, please contact us at info@swiftkick.in.